martinashworth/NewsReview/README.md

 Documentation
 -------------

 At this stage there isn't any Documentation.
+This is for my purposes, not yours.

 Support
 -------

 Nor is there any Support.
+You're on your own, but you'll figure it out.

 Code of Conduct
 ---------------